If you’re ready to tame that tech around the house, then here’s a fantastic collection of lots of brilliant ways to hide wires, cables, and more.

 When talking about taming those pesky wires – you have to talk about one of the most wire producing messes…

-I love this idea, as you can have anything that needs a wire, all in one place – neat and tidy.
+I love this idea for how to hide cords, as you can have anything that needs a wire, all in one place – neat and tidy.
 The connections can simply be pushed through the decorative holes so that’s all you’ll see.

 #12 – Use a Charging Station For Tech Cables

-This would make such a difference to a hallway table, or kitchen work surface, or desk – as you can have everything charging, each with their own wire – but it all neatly packed away.
+This would make such a difference for how to hide cables on a hallway table, or kitchen work surface, or desk – as you can have everything charging, each with their own wire – but it all neatly packed away.

 And it makes an EVEN better difference to the amount of wires on show if all your gadgets to charge can be charged wirelessly!
 (Apple items are usually ones that can be, but you can shop around and see what others there are).

 It’s also a great idea for keeping them all together at bedtime (so the kids don’t take their phones upstairs… hopefully!

 There you have it – loads of CLEVER ideas for ways to hide wires at home (and those annoying tech boxes too!)

 If you start thinking a little outside the box (or in this case, inside a few boxes!) for inspiration, you may find that wires and tech around the home become less of a nuisance for you.